rickwassing/cicada-develop/docs/file-save-open-dataset.rst

 .. _file-save-open-dataset-top:

 =======================
-Save and open a Dataset
+Save and Open a Dataset
 =======================

 **To save a Dataset (as),**